Wonder (2017):The Film That Inspires Students to Choose Kindness Over Fitting In

 By Mr Hull's Movie Guides

-Students who have ever felt out of place in a classroom tend to connect with Wonder quickly.
-Auggie Pullman is not a character they observe from a distance.
-He is someone they follow through corridors, lunchrooms, and playgrounds that feel recognisably like their own.
+Auggie Pullman in Wonder is not a character to observe from a distance.
+He is someone followed through corridors, lunchrooms, and playgrounds that feel recognisably real.
 The difference is that Auggie does all of this with a face that makes strangers stare, and the movie does not look away from what that costs him.

 Based on R.J.
 Palacio's bestselling novel, Wonder follows ten-year-old Auggie as he starts fifth grade at a mainstream school for the first time after years of home education.
 He has had twenty-seven surgeries.
 He wears a space helmet when he wants to.
 And he is funny, sharp, and determined in a way that the movie earns rather than simply asserts.
 The story is told in sections, each from a different character's perspective, so students see the same events refracted through different eyes.